 He would have been left without one useful and efficient martial art if he hadn't defected.

 A combat training approach that teaches how to avoid, avert, and resolve any type of violence or attack.
-Krav Maga teaches self-defense, martial arts, and combat skills, as well as how to protect others, in a unique and simple way.
+Krav Maga teaches self-defense, martial arts, and combat skills, as well as how to protect others, uniquely and simply.

 Yet, in a setting where defeat would be fatal, the core principle of training and coaching is a "he or I" dilemma.